wuweh/mobile-pilot/padroid/README.md

  * Build the iOS platform target project with Unity3D
  * Build and distribute iOS App with Xcode to your iOS device
  * Compile and burn the scratch in the Arduino_Sample/pilot folder to your Arduino board

+**Connecting**

+ * Turn on the Arduino board
+ * Start up the iOS App, ensure Bluetooth connection is enabled
+ * The iOS App will connect to the Arduino board automatically

 **AT command list**